+Great article in The Atlantic by Brandon Ambrosino, a young gay man who supports same-sex marriage but rejects the idea that to oppose gay marriage makes a person anti-gay (i.e., a homophobe).
+An excerpt: Disagreement is not the same thing as discrimination.
+Our language ought to reflect that distinction.
 I would argue that an essential feature of the term “homophobia” must include personal animus or malice toward the gay community.
 Simply having reservations about gay marriage might be anti-gay marriage, but if the reservations are articulated in a respectful way, I see no reason to … [Read more...] about Being Against Gay Marriage Doesn’t Make You a Homophobe

 We Need New Methods in the Fight for Marriage

 A great set of posts by Greg Forster (PhD, Yale University) on what he sees as key disadvantages in employing either natural law arguments or explicitely Christian/biblical defenses of marriage in today's cultural landscape.
 In short, he sees both as unconvincing to those predisposed to endorse same-sex "marriage."
 Instead, he offers a new path forward.
 Excerpt: We must speak the truth about sexuality and romance in the language of sexuality and romance.
 This can't be a special, private sexual language for Christians that others will need to learn.
 It must be a language that speaks to people … [Read more...] about We Need New Methods in the Fight for Marriage